 The HNC programme is year one of the Combined Engineering degree course.
 At this level, you will be introduced to the underpinning engineering principles and distinct modules in both electrical and mechanical engineering.
 Along with this you will develop design skills using industry standard graphic software.

 A successful graduate of the HNC will demonstrate that they can explain engineering principles, solve simple, practical problems in an engineering context, show practical skills in a laboratory/workshop environment and have the educational preparation for a career as an engineering technician.

-Completing this Combined Engineering HNC course with a pass rate of 40% or higher will guarantee you access onto the Civil Engineering BSc (Hons) course at Coventry University, subject to a successful application.
-Gaining 50% or higher will guarantee you access onto the Civil Engineering BEng (Hons) course at Coventry University, again this is subject to a successful application.
+Completing this Combined Engineering HNC course with a pass rate of 40% or higher will allow progression onto the Civil Engineering BSc (Hons) course at Coventry University, subject to a successful application.
+Gaining 50% or higher will allow progression onto the Civil Engineering BEng (Hons) course at Coventry University, again this is subject to a successful application.

 Combined Engineering HND